Preparing for the EU Concours

 The Department of Foreign Affairs and Trade arranges information and training sessions to help Irish candidates prepare ahead of the main EU Concours.
 These sessions are open to all Irish citizens who have registered for a specific competition, or who intend to do so, and are offered free of charge.

-The Department hosted an information session for the recently announced Graduate Administrators competition (EPSO/AD/356/18) on Monday 26 March 2018 in Dublin, with a parallel event held in the Irish Permanent Representation in Brussels the same evening.
+The Department hosted an information session for the recently announced Graduate Administrators competition (EPSO/AD/373/19) on Wednesday 1 May 2019 in Dublin, with a parallel event held in the Irish Permanent Representation in Brussels on Tuesday 21 May 2019.

 Participants heard from previously successful Irish candidates and gained insights into the application procedure and how to approach the different stages of the competition.
 To enquire about the resources shared at the event, you can contact us.